 - December 2020: I held a seminar at the Industrial Electrical Engineering and Automation Department at Lund University.

 - November 2020: I held Friday seminar at our Department.

 - September 2020: a new preprint entitled "Distributed learning for optimal allocation in radial power systems" is available on ArXiv.

-- July 2020: our manuscript "Steady state characterization and frequency synchronization of a multi-converter power system on high-order manifolds" is submitted for review, in collaboration with Prof. Zhiyong Sun.
+- July 2020: our manuscript "Steady state characterization and frequency synchronization of a multi-converter power system on high-order manifolds" is submitted for review.

-- July 2020: our paper "fully-decentralized conditions for local convergence of DC/AC converter network based on matching control" is accepted for publication in the Proceedings of Conference on Decision and Control 2020 (CDC).
+- July 2020: our paper "fully-decentralized conditions for local convergence of DC/AC converter network based on matching control" is accepted for presentation at CDC 2020.